bentorkington/sf2ww/README.md

 make
 ```

+Copy `sf2gfx.bin` and `allroms.bin`files next to the executable binary.

 ### With Xcode

 Open the MT2.xcodeproj project and build either the MT2 (a Cocoa app) or MT2GLUT (command line app) target